Buddyhead Records

-Buddyhead is a music website and independent record label created by Travis Keller in the summer of 1998, located in Hollywood, California.
-Buddyhead engaged in criticism of popular culture and the music industry.
-It's legendary gossip column resulted in over a dozen lawsuits, filed by numerous celebrities and record labels, including Korn, Courtney Love, Fred Durst, Moby, Drive-Thru Records, and Axl Rose, as well as high profile entertainment executives such as Ari Emmanuel.
+Buddyhead is a music website and independent record label created by Aaron North and Travis Keller in the summer of 1998, in Hollywood, California.
+Buddyhead engaged in pop culture and music industry criticism.
+Its legendary gossip column resulted in over a dozen lawsuits, filed by numerous celebrities and record labels, including Korn, Courtney Love, Fred Durst, Moby, Drive-Thru Records, and Axl Rose, as well as high profile entertainment executives such as Ari Emmanuel.